ITenthusiasm/custom-elements/src/Combobox/docs/combobox-option.md

 ## Properties

-As a Custom Element, the `ComboboxOption` inherits all of the methods and properties of [`HTMLElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) interface.
-The properties which are _specific_ to the `ComboboxOption` are analogous to the unique properties belonging to an [`HTMLOptionElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLOptionElement).
-However, the superfluous `text` property has been omitted, and the `label` property is readonly.
-The properties are listed below.
+As a Custom Element, the `ComboboxOption` inherits all of the methods and properties of the [`HTMLElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) interface.
+The properties which are _specific_ to the `ComboboxOption` are analogous to the unique properties belonging to the [`HTMLOptionElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLOptionElement) interface.
+However, the superfluous `text` property has been omitted, the `label` property is readonly, and a `filteredOut` property has been added.
+All properties are listed below.

 > Note: Any items labeled `advanced` are only intended for handling special, **_uncommon_** use cases; you **_don't_** need to learn about them.
-However, you might find them useful for edge cases, like enhancing performance when you have an extremely large list of options.
+However, you might find them useful for edge cases, like enhancing performance when filtering an extremely large list of options.

 <dl>
   <dt id="properties-label">